-As part of USDS at the White House, I worked as the Lead Visual Designer with a team of designers, UX researchers, developers, agencies, and advisors to create the alpha version of the U.S. Web Design Standards.
-The standards compose of open source, 508 compliant, and responsive UI components as well as a visual style guide for U.S. federal government websites.
+I worked as the lead visual designer with a team of designers, UX researchers, developers, agencies, and advisors to create the U.S. Web Design Standards, a responsive and accessible design system for federal government websites.

 Since one of our design principles was reuse, we decided to start off looking at what pattern libraries/style guides were out there and what we could reuse and learn from them.

 We decided that we first wanted to make things easier for designers and developers at agencies, USDS, and 18F.
 From here we gathered designers and developers from various government agencies into a room to do a little workshop and be involved in the process from the very beginning.
 We did empathy mapping and wrote down all the components that we wanted to see in this living pattern library.
 We put all the post-its into a spreadsheet and added any that were left off but we knew were important based on the interface inventory.
 We then sent out the list to designers and developers to help prioritize.
 We then used that data to prioritize which components we should start building.